rashneh/Pirate-Game/README.md

 --stats, -s: Display statistics after the search is complete

 --show-path <M|L>, -p <M|L>: Display a treasure map or the list of locations that describe the path

-Output without options will look like:
-'No treasure found after investigating 5 locations.'
-OR 'Treasure found at 0,0 with path length 8.'